What To Do After Having A Sore Upper Back After Bench Press

 At first, it is a subtle movement but it becomes very noticeable once you continue to bench press in your strength training range, 75-90% of your 1RM.

 v) Check your posture

-If you have a forward head-lean, know that your upper back will be weak.
+If you have a forward head-lean, know that your upper back (thoracic region) will be weak.

 After a few sets, you will feel soreness and possibly some cramping.

 Just know that this is one issue that you must continuously address in order to strengthen your upper back.